abpframework/abp/docs/en/UI/Angular/Content-Security-Strategy.md

 # ContentSecurityStrategy

 `ContentSecurityStrategy` is an abstract class exposed by @abp/ng.core package.
-Its instances help you mark inline script or styles as safe in terms of [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).
+It helps you mark inline scripts or styles as safe in terms of [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).